 We have submitted applications for the Medical Devices Directive and the In-Vitro Diagnostic Devices Directive in the Netherlands.
+We have now been advised that our assessment date with the Dutch Competent Authority (Inspectie Gezondheidszorg en Jeugd, IGJ) will be mid-March.
+Therefore we expect our entity in The Netherlands to become an approved EU Notified Body between June and September 2019.
 Further information in relation to our assurance services serving the medical device arena can be found here.

 In addition to pursuing EU NoBo appointments to maintain support for our clients to access the European markets, we will also work closely with UK regulatory bodies to enable us to continue to support clients in accessing UK markets post-Brexit.